Surerocks/4806Project/README.md

 - A Project can be applied to by Students
 - A Project can be deleted by a Professor
 - Submitting availability for scheduling is started, but hidden

-Backlog:

-- Improve upon project selection
 - A Professor can approve a Student that has applied for their project
 - A Student can withdraw an application to a project
-	- Students can apply to a project as a Group

 - Implement Availability scheduling

-- Implement report submission
-	- Accept different file types
-	- Enforce a deadline
+- Report submission backed exists, ui issues prevented front end
 - Implement the Role of Project Coordinator
 	- Can search for students that have not applied to any projects
-	- Can assign rooms based on the availability schedule